DKISTDC/dkist/docs/topic_guides/loading.rst

 The `~dkist.io.FileManager.basepath` property sets the directory from which the FITS files will be loaded on demand; assigning this to a different directory will cause the FITS to be loaded from that path.
 If at any point the file with the required filename as specified by the ASDF can not be found its slice of the array will be returned as NaN.
 The `~dkist.io.FileManager.download` method is designed to allow you to transfer some or all of the FITS files from the data center using Globus.
-For more details on how to use it see the :ref:`downloading-fits` section.
+For more details on how to use it see the :ref:`dkist:topic-guides:downloading-fits` section.
 It is important to note that `~dkist.io.FileManager.download` will set the `~dkist.io.FileManager.basepath` property to the destination directory when using a local personal endpoint.

 The Dask Array